 Local authority practice

-New kinship care statutory guidance has been published and the Government has appointed a National Kinship Care Ambassador.
+New kinship care statutory guidance and a Practice Guide have been published and a National Kinship Care Ambassador has been appointed.

 Good progress